risawitama/verbose-potato/README.md

-## What do you call a fly without wings?
-A walk.
+## When is a door not a door?
+When it's ajar.